Can the graviton have a large mass near black holes?

 An example of the effective potential $U_{\rm eff}$ is shown in Fig.~\ref{fig:ringdown}, where an extra barrier arises due to the enhancement of the graviton mass near the horizon.
 This results in echoes in the late-time ringdown waveform; See the bottom panel of Fig.~\ref{fig:ringdown}, where the numerical solution of $\Psi_{20}$ is shown for an example.
 The latency of the echoes depends on the separation between the two barriers \cite{Cardoso:2016oxy}.
 In our case, a heavier black hole has an effective potential modified closer to the horizon and thus a further separated double barrier, leading to more prominent echoes.
 Note that this is opposite of the geodesic deviations, where a lighter black hole deviates more significantly from GR, which will help constrain the model in upcoming experiments.

 In summary, we have constructed an extension of dRGT massive gravity where the graviton mass is very small in conventional environments such as in the solar system and other weak gravity regimes, but can be significantly enhanced in the vicinity of black holes.
 As a result, sizeable observational deviations from GR arise in the strong gravity regime (specially very close to the black hole horizon), which may be examined in the upcoming tests of gravity.
 Particularly, an extra barrier in the effective potential of black hole perturbations can emerge near the horizon, modifying the GWs from black hole mergers by producing ``echoes'' in the late time ringdown waveform, which will be measured more accurately by LIGO and upcoming GW observations.
+To our knowledge, the solution in MVMG is the first explicit black hole solution that can lead to ``echoes" in the waveform.
 Besides, as can be seen in Fig.~\ref{fig:para}, smaller black holes deviate more significantly from GR.
 Thus, small primordial black holes, if observed, can also provide another good test of this model.